Battle of Turtuk: Background

-The village of Turtuk is situated in a strategically important location, as it lies in the immediate vicinity of the Line of Control, which separates it from Pakistani-administered Gilgit−Baltistan to its north.
-It is also in relatively close proximity to the Line of Actual Control in the east, which separates Indian-administered Ladakh from the Chinese-administered territory of Aksai Chin.
+The village of Turtuk is situated in a strategically important location, as it lies in the immediate vicinity of the Line of Control, which separates it from Pakistani-administered Gilgit-Baltistan to its north.
+It is also in relatively close proximity to the Line of Actual Control in the east, which separates Indian-administered Ladakh from the Chinese-occupied territory of Aksai Chin.

 The area is extremely inhospitable and the land is rugged, with deep narrow gorges and ravines.
 The climate is dry and cold with temperatures falling to -25 C.

 The Turtuk sector covers the entire Shyok river valley.
 In 1971, the sector came under the operational responsibility of the 3 Division of the Indian Army, based in Leh and commanded by Maj Gen S.P.
 Malhotra.
 The Indian base of operations was located in the Nubra valley, also known as Partapur sector.
 The sector was connected to Leh via a single lane road over the Khardung La pass, which at 17,582 ft is the highest motorable pass in the world.